In the market for a crossbow, but overwhelmed by all your options? Investing in your ideal weapon doesn't have to be a complicated process.

 Whether you're an experienced bowhunter or new to this exciting pastime, either of these bows will serve you well and keep you in the field for years to come.

-However, the reverse draw crossbows are becoming all the rage in recent years and we expect them to outpace the two most common types for deer hunting in the future.
+However, the reverse draw crossbows are becoming all the rage in recent years due to their balanced feel and superior effective range.
+We expect them to outpace the two most common types for deer hunting in the future.

 The Main Parts of a Crossbow